 Before my kids started school, I loved visiting Walt Disney World in early May.
 It’s after spring break but before the summer break, so the parks aren’t quite as busy.
 It’s also before things get oppressively hot.

 You can usually wear shorts and short-sleeved t-shirts with no issue in May.
-Again, packing a sweatshirt isn’t a bad idea, although you probably don’t need it.
+Again, packing a sweatshirt isn’t a bad idea, although you probably don’t need it (except maybe on your flight).

 What to Wear to Disney World in June

 June starts the busy and HOT summer months.
 You probably won’t need a sweatshirt or sweater at all in the parks, and you’ll want to drink lots of water and plan cooling breaks.
 T-shirts and shorts are the best options throughout the summer.

 It’s also important to keep in mind that hurricane season starts in June, so you’ll need to keep an eye on the forecast and could potentially deal with heavy rain.